tgasla/GVirtuS/README.md

 export LD_LIBRARY_PATH=${GVIRTUS_HOME}/lib:${LD_LIBRARY_PATH}
 ```

-Then, to run the GVirtuS backend on a machine that has access to a physical GPU:
+Then, to run the GVirtuS backend (on a machine that has access to a physical GPU):

 ```bash
 ${GVIRTUS_HOME}/bin/gvirtus_backend ${GVIRTUS_HOME}/etc/properties.json